HaydenRuffo/HaydenRuffo/_pages/about.md

 ---
 Welcome to my website where you'll find ramblings about the projects I'm working on, along with an overview of my professional history.

-I intend to write blog posts in the future about things that may be helpfull to others, but for now this website is all.......
+I intend to write blog posts in the future about things that may be helpful to others, but for now this website is all.......

 ## **About me!**

-Born in Australia, I worked at my families italian restaurant for most of my career but even then I never stopped pursuing digital artistry.
-Facinated with techno, In highschool I started learning how to produce my own music.
+Born in Australia, I worked at my families Italian restaurant for most of my career but even then I never stopped pursuing digital artistry.
+Fascinated with techno, In high school I started learning how to produce my own music.
 I taught myself about music theory and audio production, later expanding beyond music and into 3D art and game development.

 I love the challenge of creating interactive experiences and making videogames combines all my digital skills and interests.
 Today I'm embracing my future and doing what I love.